Here's when to take down your Christmas tree and how to recycle your tree in Edinburgh

 Here’s when to take your Christmas tree down and how to dispose of it responsibly if you have a real one.

-According to Christian tradition, you should take your Christmas tree down at the very end of the festive period, on Twelfth Night.
+According to Christian tradition, you should take both your Christmas tree and other decorations down at the very end of the festive period, on Twelfth Night.

 This year, Twelfth Night falls on January 6th, twelve days after Christmas Day.

-This is the latest day when you can take it down to avoid bad luck for the rest of the year.
+This is the latest day when you can take them down to avoid bad luck for the rest of the year.

 Some people prefer to take it down earlier, starting from Boxing Day or perhaps on New Year’s Eve to celebrate the end of the year.